History of HFTB & ABRI

-By securing funds from the U.S. Department of Veteran Affairs, Connecticut Department of Social Services, corporations, and foundation, ABRI purchased and renovated 655 Park Avenue, in Bridgeport, Connecticut to meet the needs of homeless Veterans and non-veterans.
+By securing funds from the U.S. Department of Veteran Affairs, Connecticut Department of Social Services, corporations, and foundation, ABRI purchased and renovated 655 Park Avenue, Bridgeport, Connecticut to meet the needs of homeless Veterans and non-Veterans.

-ABRI opened Homes for the Brave, a 42-bed transitional living facility for homeless male Veterans and non-veterans.
-Of the 42 beds, a contract with the CT Department of Mental Health and Addiction Services (DMHAS) supports five beds for homeless individuals.
-Homes for the Brave designates the remaining beds for veterans served by VA CT Healthcare.
+ABRI opened Homes for the Brave, a 42-bed transitional living facility for homeless male Veterans and non-Veterans.
+Of the 42 beds, a contract with the CT Department of Mental Health and Addiction Services (DMHAS) supports 5 beds for homeless individuals.
+Homes for the Brave designates the remaining beds for Veterans served by VA CT Healthcare.

 ABRI began a partnership with The WorkPlace, Inc. to provide educational and vocational services to homeless Veterans.
 Funding for this program was provided by the U.S. Department of Labor.
 Since 2005, this partnership has led to the development of additional job training services.